 How to Build the Ideal Car Stereo System

-The 'ideal' car audio system is not necessarily the loudest one, or the most expensive one.
+The "ideal" car audio system is not necessarily the loudest one, or the most expensive one.
 It's the one that best meets your needs.
 So, the first step is to figure out what your needs are.
 Start off by asking yourself: what is the one thing you want your new car stereo to do for you?
-If you don't come up with an answer right away, then try looking at your current system.
+If you don't come up with an answer right away, then start by taking a look at your current system.

 What type of car stereo system do you have now?

 How does the sound of your current system make you feel?
 Do you find yourself tapping your foot or drumming your fingers on the steering wheel?
 Does a funky rhythm section get you smiling?
 Does a blues guitar solo send shivers down your back?

 No?
 Then is the sound flat, dull, tinny, or wimpy?
 You're probably listening to a car radio that's struggling to drive flimsy, old factory speakers.
 The good news is that you have a lot of options to choose from when replacing the various components in your audio system.

 But what if you're unsure about exactly which component is the problem?

 It's not always easy to diagnose what's causing problems in a vehicle's audio/video system.
 You know it sounds lousy, but you don't necessarily know why.
 You don't have to be a car audio expert to figure it out, though.
 Here are some simple steps you can take to narrow things down: